skycoin/skycoin/cmd/cli/README.md

   -s, --seed string              Your seed
       --seed-passphrase string   Seed passphrase (bip44 wallets only) -t, --type string              Wallet type.
 Types are "collection", "deterministic", "bip44" or "xpub" (default "deterministic")
-  -f, --wallet-file string       Wallet filename, excluding path.
-If not specified, a generic name will be chosen. (default "skycoin_cli.wlt")
   -w, --wordcount uint           Number of seed words to use for mnemonic.
 Must be 12, 15, 18, 21 or 24 (default 12)
       --xpub string              xpub key for "xpub" type wallets
 ```